mucaho/npm_crafty/lib/README.md

  * connectCallback = function(socket) ... will be called when the client connects to the server
  * disconnectCallback = function(socket) ... will be called when the client disconnects from the server */
-exports.setupDefault = function( immediateCallback, connectCallback, disconnectCallback);
+exports.setupDefault = function ( immediateCallback, connectCallback, disconnectCallback );

 /**
  * Create a crafty client instance.
  *
- * The client's machine label is set to LABEL (used in determining which code to execute).
+ * The client's machine label is set to the argument LABEL (used for determining which code to execute).
  */
-exports.createClient = function(label);
+exports.createClient = function ( label );

 /**
  * Bind the server socket to the client instance.
  */
-exports.setServer = function(Crafty, socket);
+exports.setServer = function ( Crafty, socket );
 ```